Trading places: New commander of 1-235th Regiment has a familiar name

 |0

-This work, Trading places: New commander of 1-235th Regiment has a familiar name [Image 3 of 3], by Maj.
-Matthew Lucht, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Trading places: New commander of 1-235th Regiment has a familiar name, by Steve Larson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT